dankovacek/distribution_estimation/docs/intro.md

 The experiments are organized in the following chapters (notebooks), corresponding to the workflow described in the figure above:

 1.  **Data**: introduce the input data and describe where to get additional data from outside sources.
+Data validation is done to filter stations based on length and completeness of records, and on the validation of catchment bound delineation as a way of validating catchment attribute representativeness.
-2.  **Methods**: introduce the various methods for estimating flow duration curves, define partitions for 5-fold CV and compare the target variable distribution over validation folds.
+2.  **Methods**: introduce each method of flow duration curve estimation, describe assumptions and additional pre-processing steps to address known problems with different methods.
-3.  **Predict Runoff Statistics**: The hydrological signature prediction is done first to generate the predicted sufficient statistics of the log-normal distribution for the sample of catchments.
+3.  **Predict Runoff Statistics**: Use catchment attributes to predict "hydrological signatures" representing the log-normal distribution parameters for the sample of catchments.
-4.  **Computation of reference distributions**: to evaluate the accuracy of estimated FDCs, we first compute a reference distribution on the observed data.
+4.  **Computation of reference distributions**: to evaluate the accuracy of estimated FDCs, we first compute a reference distribution on the observed data for each catchment.
 This is done by kernel density estimation (KDE).
-The pre-processing of reference distribution makes the nearest neighbours experiment much more efficient in avoiding duplicate computations.
+The pre-processing of reference distribution makes the nearest neighbours experiment more efficient in avoiding duplicate computations.
-5.  **FDC Estimation Validation**: here we iterate through all catchments in the sample and bring together the FDC estimates of the different approaches.
+5.  **FDC Estimation Validation**: For each catchment in the study region, and bring together the FDC estimates of the different approaches.
 6.  **Results Explorer**: The results are compiled to compare FDC estimation methods over the large sample.

 ## Computational Notes